thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 dialect if you've included it in your project).
-This includes suggestions as you type and autocompletion of what you've entered so far if it matches only one result (both of these can be invoked manually using CTRL+SPACE), and help text when hovering the cursoer over a Thymeleaf processor.
+This includes suggestions as you type and autocompletion of what you've entered so far if it matches only one result (both of these can be invoked manually using CTRL+SPACE), and help text when hovering the cursor over a Thymeleaf processor.

 If you're developing a Thymeleaf dialect and would like to take advantage of content assist for your own dialect, read the next section.